goadesign/goa/docs/FAQ.md

 * a views package is generated at the service level which defines a viewed result type for each result with multiple views.
 This viewed result type has identical field names and types but uses pointers for all fields so that view specific validation logic may be generated.
-The viewed result type defines "As<View>" functions which projects the viewed result type with only the attributes defined in the view.
 Constructors are generated in the service package to convert a result type to a viewed result type and vice versa.
-* the generated endpoint function uses the view returned by the service method to create a validated viewed result type.
+* the generated endpoint function uses the view returned by the service method to create a viewed result type.

 The server side response marshaling code marshals the viewed result type returned by the endpoint into a server type omitting any nil attributes.